 Before you disappear into the attic with a hammer and a good idea to look at the immersion tank, find out what equipment you’ll need, and make sure you either buy or hire decent quality gear.
-The last thing you want is to cut into a pipe or disconnect the electricity, and then not have the correct tool for the job to get it going again.
+The last thing you want is to cut into a pipe or disconnect the electricity and then not have the correct tool for the job to get it going again.
 If you’re hiring, make sure the equipment has been safety checked and tested (And has been recorded as such) before leaving the shop, and always, ALWAYS follow the instructions and warnings to the letter.
-You should also make sure you have all the correct safety gear; goggles, dust masks, ear defenders etc.
+You should also make sure you have all the correct safety gear; goggles, dust masks, ear defenders, etc.

 Can I do this on my own?

-Be honest; how many times have you started doing a job, and after the sixth time you’ve dropped that tiny screw into the hole that you can’t see into, thought “This isn’t really a one person job”?
+Be honest; how many times have you started doing a job, and after the sixth time you’ve dropped that tiny screw into the hole that you can’t see into, thought “This isn’t a one person job”?
 Quite a few I’d imagine, especially if you’re a typical man like me.
 Don’t be afraid to ask for a hand early and in plenty of time, get stuck in the house on your own when something goes wrong and you’re in trouble.

 Consider the professionals

-Yes, it might seem like a lot of money initially, but consider this: If you attempt a job and do it wrong, you then not only have the cost of your materials to worry about, you also have the cost of the builder, his materials AND time spent repairing your mistakes.
+Yes, it might seem like a lot of money initially, but consider this: If you attempt a job and do it wrong, you then not only have the cost of your materials to worry about, but you also have the cost of the builder, his materials AND time spent repairing your mistakes.

 By asking yourself these few questions, you could potentially save yourself a lot of money and heartbreak.
 Just be honest with yourself before you begin a job, and if you doubt yourself even a tiny amount, then there’s no shame in ‘getting a man in’.